Dr-UmairKhan/Critical-Tectonic-Window/README.md

 ## Code support

 The code is developed in Python.
-If you are using the data files (Accretionary-Wedge Thickness, Bulk Density, Cumulative energy release, Residual Gravity, Shear Stress, and Taper Angle), please contact me: umairkhanbku@mails.ucas.ac.cn
+If you are using the data files (Accretionary-Wedge Thickness, Bulk Density, Cumulative energy release, Residual Gravity, Shear Stress, Slab Tempreture and Taper Angle), please contact me: umairkhanbku@mails.ucas.ac.cn

 ## Directory structure description